Expert Guide to Landing Your Dream Job: Strategies for Crafting a Standout CV, Resume, Cover Letter and LinkedIn Profile

 [Your Name]

-How to Write a Resume for your first job
+How to Write a Resume for Your First Job

-Here’s an example an example resume for a first-time job seeker:
+Here’s an example of a sample resume for a job seeker who is new to the field:

 Name: John Doe

-Contact Information: Phone number or email address LinkedIn profile
+Contact Information: Number or email address LinkedIn profile

 Education:

-- BA in Business Administration, XYZ University, Graduated May 2021.
+- A Bachelor’s Degree in Management XYZ University, Graduated May 2021.

-- Relevant course: Market Research, Data Analysis and Consumer Behavior
+- Relevant coursework: Market Research, Data Analysis, Consumer Behavior

 Experience: